-Have a look at the new rotor.
-You will find on its circumference a small lasered on (older rotor: pressed in) line.
+- Have a look at the new rotor.
+You will find on its circumference a lasered on line (older rotor had pressed in line).
 That is an ignition marking too.
-It is durable, but not well visible, so better highlighten it with some marker pen, preferably on top of the flywheel.

-Rotor and base markings align in moment of ignition and are hence timing markings.

-Take the spark plugs out and bring the piston into ignition position.
-Look at your stock manual or try 3 mm before top dead center (BTDC).

-You could move the piston by putting the rotor loosely onto the crank shaft and turning it.
-Check that it may move freely above the stator base.

-Please do bear in mind hat the Yamaha turns anti-clockwise.
+- Take the spark plug out and bring the piston into ignition position.
+Please consult your manual for this. - As the system serves more than one type of engine and also as Yamaha did deliver different national variants we can not give a universal timing value.
+If you have no value for guidance whatsoever, try 25 degrees (that is ?? mm BTDC). - You could move the piston by putting the rotor loosely onto the crank shaft and turning it.
+Check that it may move freely above the statorbase. - Please do bear in mind hat the Yamaha turns anti-clockwise.
 So you have to turn the rotor clockwise for reaching the ignition point after you had TDC.

-Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
-In that position fasten the rotor carefully with the new rotor screw supplied.
+- Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
+In that position fasten the rotor carefully with the original nut. - Take care not to change the crank's (ignition) position.
+Otherwise you have to redo this procedure. - The works at the engine are finished.
+Screw the spark plug in again.